Volunteers are an integral part of the Achilles community and take on numerous roles.

 – Many pushrim wheelchair and handcycle athletes are fast.
 Don’t be surprised when you can’t keep up downhill.
 You will usually catch up on the inclines.

 – Some races do allow guides on bicycles on the course.
-Contact the race director at least 6 weeks prior to the event to enquire…never assume!
+The Chapter Leader will contact the race director at least 6 weeks prior to the event to enquire…never assume!

 Thank you so much for your time and energy.
-We are extremely excited to have you as part of our Achilles CT team!
+We are extremely excited to have you as part of our Achilles Connecticut Team!